Parts Of Texas (7 Regions Detailed)

 Gulf Coast

 The Gulf Coast part of Texas has an array of quaint coastal towns, seaside activities, and never-ending dunes.
-The Gulf Coast has the perfect mix of art, culture, and busy city life.
+The Gulf Coast offers the perfect blend of art, culture, and vibrant city life.
 The best coastal cities in this region include Corpus Christi, Galveston, and Rockport.

-The Gulf Coast’s humid subtropical climate makes it an ideal summer vacation destination.
+The Gulf Coast’s humid subtropical climate makes it an ideal destination for a summer vacation.
 The Gulf Coast is also a central hub for economic activity, especially in the fishing industry.
 This part of Texas is vulnerable to floods and hurricanes, but these natural weather conditions are restricted to the inland parts of the Gulf Coast.

 • Dolphin watching